-On the 1 February 2022 the Trust held an Annual General Meeting.
+On the 20 January 2024 the Trust held an Annual General Meeting.

-During the year ended 31 August 2022, the Board of Trustees reviewed the Academy Trust's governance structure in order to evaluate its impact and effectiveness, and this included undertaking a skills audit.
+During the year ended 31 August 2024, the Board of Trustees reviewed the Academy Trust's governance structure in order to evaluate its impact and effectiveness, and this included undertaking a skills audit.
 While the Board of Trustees has a wide range of skills that contribute to the successful governance of the Trust, the skills audit identified some gaps in specific skills and as a result, additional Trustees are being recruited to further add to the effective governance of the Academy Trust.
-The ESFA have also commissioned an external review of Governance taking place during 2022/23.
-The review was underpinned by the Competency Framework for Governance published by the Department for Education and specifically considered strategic governance, leadership and direction as well as the impact and effectiveness of governance.
-The review has already identified a range of strengths in governance at the Academy Trust and recommended some areas for further development which are being incorporated into an action plan to be implemented by the Board of Trustees.